 2 - Proof of residency for fiscal parental allowance

-Secondly, if an EU citizen wants to get fiscal parental allowance in the Czech Republic, Czech residency is necessary.
+Secondly, if an EU citizen wants to get a fiscal parental allowance in the Czech Republic, Czech residency is necessary.
 This is so Social Security and the Labour Office can ensure the parents are not claiming benefits in multiple countries.

 In order to get Czech parental allowance, the parents must prove they live only in the Czech Republic.
 A temporary residence permit is one of the ways to prove this to authorities, and thus obtain parental benefits.